jorahty/belt/README.md

 This project has two parts that communicate using Socket.io:

 1. `Server` using Matter.js (intended for deployment to Replit)
-2. `Client` using Expo (intended for deployment iOS, Android, and Web)
+2. `Client` using Expo (intended for deployment to iOS, Android, and Web)

 ## Usage